PostgREST/postgrest/api.rst

 Vertical Filtering (Columns)
 ----------------------------

-When certain columns are wide (such as those holding binary data), it is more efficient for the server to withold them in a response.
+When certain columns are wide (such as those holding binary data), it is more efficient for the server to withhold them in a response.
 The client can specify which columns are required using the :sql:`select` parameter.

 .. code-block:: http